-33. Approval of the consolidated financial statements
+34. Approval of the financial statements

-The Management Board of Lubelski Wegiel BOGDANKA S.A. declares that as of 19 March 2012, it approves these consolidated financial statements of the Group for the period from 1 January to 31 December 2011, for publication.
+The Management Board of Lubelski Wegiel BOGDANKA S.A. declares that as of 19 March 2012, it approves these financial statements of the Company for the period from 1 January to 31 December 2011, for publication.